The genesis of Kurt Elling's "1619 Broadway – The Brill Building Project," his Grammy-nominated 2012 CD, isn't complicated.

 Soon, Elling's familiarity with the address, and its history as a celebrated haven for working songwriters from the '30s through the '60s, led to a viable album concept.

 "People were trying to make hit records there, and sometimes they got lucky," Elling said.
 "As it happens, some were writing very high-quality music that also was very popular.
 I knew that out of all those thousands of compositions, there had to be 10 I could adapt.
 I went with the stuff that I could connect with emotionally."

-Elling, bringing his quintet to the Palladium Theater on Friday, demonstrated an emotional connection with the 1619 Broadway material when he played the Clearwater Jazz Holiday last fall.
+Elling demonstrated an emotional connection with the "1619 Broadway" material when he played the Clearwater Jazz Holiday last fall.

-His ability to express himself through his voice developed organically.
-A Chicago native, the son of a Lutheran church musician, he played piano, violin, French horn and drums, and sang sacred music in various choirs while a child in Rockford, Ill.
+His ability to express himself through the use of his voice developed organically.
+The Chicago native, the son of a Lutheran church musician, as a child in Rockford, Illinois played piano, violin, French horn and drums, and sang sacred music in various choirs.

 "I feel like I've always had an emotional connection to music because of my growing up with it," he said.
 "It was always second nature to resort to music and to communicate through music.
 I had a lot to learn about jazz, though, a lot of technical things to learn."